Sound

 Paused

-Occurs whenever the playback of a sound is paused by the Pause() method.
+Fires when the sound is paused via the Pause() method.

 Parameters